National Supervisory Commission: Background

-Formation
+History

-In late 2016, Supervisory Commissions (SCs) began pilot initiatives in Shanxi, Beijing and Zhejiang.
+In late 2016, pilot initiatives of the Supervisory Commissions (SCs) began in Shanxi, Beijing and Zhejiang.
 Provincial level chiefs of Discipline Inspection began serving concurrently as heads of the local Supervisory Commissions.

-The formation of the National Supervisory Commission centralized control of anti-corruption resources to the central authorities and was aimed at curbing local interference in anti-corruption efforts.
-The former National Anti-Corruption Bureau, the Office Against Dereliction of Duty, and the anti-corruption department of the Procuratorate were all folded into a single agency.

 In February 2018, an amendment to the constitution was proposed to make national and local supervision commissions official state organs.
 Local commissions will be appointed by local peoples' congresses at county and higher level and will be accountable to them and to the supervision commission at the higher level.
+The amendment was passed on 11 March 2018 and went into effect on the same date.